Sri Lankan court summons Fonterra officials to face contempt charge

-Fonterra strongly refuted the claim and said it believed it had complied with all aspects of the enjoining order.

-The district court in Gampaha on Friday banned the sale and advertising of all Fonterra milk products for two weeks, following a complaint by a health sector trade union that the company's marketing was misleading.
+The district court in Gampaha earlier had banned the sale and advertising of all Fonterra milk products for two weeks, following a complaint by a health sector trade union that the company's marketing was misleading.

 It obtained the court ban because Fonterra products suspected of being contaminated with the toxic agricultural chemical dicyandiamide (DCD) were still on the market despite an order from the health ministry to recall them.